GithubEye/GithubEye/README.md

-# hackfdu
+# GithubEye
-project for hackathon-fudan
+* a project for HACKxFDU 2016
+* the website of our GithubEye:  http://githubeye.mybluemix.net/